elastic/kibana/src/core/public/public.api.md

 // Warnings were encountered during analysis:
 //
-// src/core/public/core_system.ts:173:21 - (ae-forgotten-export) The symbol "InternalApplicationStart" needs to be exported by the entry point index.d.ts
+// src/core/public/core_system.ts:179:21 - (ae-forgotten-export) The symbol "InternalApplicationStart" needs to be exported by the entry point index.d.ts
+// src/core/public/core_system.ts:182:24 - (ae-forgotten-export) The symbol "ExecutionContext" needs to be exported by the entry point index.d.ts

 ```